-- Be considered a Georgia resident and United States citizen or eligible non-citizen. - Complete a valid Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa in order to apply for this program. - Maintain Satisfactory Academic Progress (SAP) in accordance with the SAP policy at their college or university. - 4.
-Must be enrolled in an eligible Georgia postsecondary institution. - Previous SAL borrowers must be current on their monthly KIT payments.
+- 1. Be considered a Georgia resident and United States citizen or eligible non-citizen. - 2.
+Complete a valid Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa. - 3.
+Maintain Satisfactory Academic Progress (SAP) in accordance with the SAP policy at their college or university. - 4.
+Must be enrolled in an eligible Georgia postsecondary institution. - 5.
+Previous SAL borrowers must be current on their monthly KIT payments.